University campus in New Jersey

 Due to the severe talent shortage (3.5 million unfilled cybersecurity positions globally), employers aggressively invest in workforce development.
 Goldman Sachs, Prudential, Merck, and Johnson & Johnson offer $5,250-$15,000/year in tuition assistance.
 Many defense contractors provide full tuition coverage for employees pursuing security degrees and certifications.
 Certification reimbursement is near-universal among NJ security employers, covering $350-$750 per certification exam.
 Given information security salaries of $100,000-$140,000 in NJ, the ROI on educational investment is among the highest in any field.

-Calculate Your Information Security Degree ROI in New Jersey
+Information Security Degree ROI Calculator, New Jersey

 Use our interactive ROI calculator to estimate your return on investment for a information security degree in New Jersey.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.